pannuhuone/Voron-CANBus/README.md

 * Maz0r for instructions which have been applied in here also.
 [Link here](https://github.com/maz0r/klipper_canbus)

 ## Goals
-* Remove X and Y drag chains -> leass wires.
+* Remove X and Y drag chains -> less wires which can be broken and less weight on gantry.
-* Using U2C.
+* Using Bigthree U2C.
-* Using CANBoot for easier updates.
+* Using CANBoot for easier updates in the future.
 * Stealthburner with EBB36 with cover.
+* [ ] Link to KEJAR31 repository

 ## Hardware
 * [ ] Enter used hardware